takiwaki/Templates/README.md

 # Templates

-This repositry is used to keep scripts.
+This repositry is uset to compile useful programs and scripts.